ipublikuj/websockets/docs/en/index.md

 This means the websocket server is now up and running !

 **From here, only the websocket server is running !
-That doesn't mean you can send message, subscribe, publish or even call.
+That doesn't mean you can send a message, to subscribe, to publish or even to call.
 Follow next steps in separated packages ([ipub/websockets-message](https://github.com/iPublikuj/websockets-message) or [ipub/websockets-wamp](https://github.com/iPublikuj/websockets-wamp)) do it :)**

 ## More